 Such a well-behaved national park in the Eifel can be the jungle of tomorrow.
 People leave it to the whims of nature and watch what happens.
 A fascinating process that rangers like Nina Braun accompany in good humor.

-You know the saying that chance goes ways where intention never can?
-Nina Braun, the only female ranger in North Rhine-Westphalia, must feel something like this when she reflects on her life.
-Actually, the petite young woman with the pageboy hairstyle had already taken a different direction and worked as a trained hotel manageress in Monschau's gastronomy.
-At some point, however, she developed the desire to do something completely different.
-It could be called a coincidence that on the day she went to the employment agency, there was only an apprenticeship as a forester available.
-For Nina Braun, in retrospect, it was pure luck - or predestination.
-In any case, the nature lover courageously took up the challenge and, from then on, for job-related reasons, also took up the chainsaw - she had to.
-It wasn't until a few years later that the opportunity arose to switch to the wilderness workshop in the small town of Düttling, a so-called environmental education facility.
-Bingo - at least the dream job.
+Have you ever heard the saying that chance takes you where you never intended to go?
+That must be how Nina Braun, the only female ranger in North Rhine-Westphalia, feels when she thinks about her life path.
+The petite young woman with the pageboy hairstyle had actually already taken a different direction and worked as a trained hotel manager in the Monschau restaurant trade.
+At some point, however, she felt the desire to do something completely different.
+You could call it a coincidence that on the day she went to the employment agency, there was only a forestry apprenticeship on offer.
+For Nina Braun, looking back, it was pure luck - or predestination.
+In any case, the nature lover bravely went for it and from then on also picked up a chainsaw for her job - she had to.
+It wasn't until a few years later that the opportunity arose to move to the wilderness workshop in the small village of Düttling, a so-called environmental education facility.
+Bingo - the dream job at last.

 Wilderness workshop may sound complicated to laypeople, but - if you believe Nina Braun - it's nothing but pure joy: "The forest is my workshop, after all!"
 The following day, 25 children are waiting for her as part of a summer camp.
 Nina and her colleagues will roam the forest with them to discover the secrets of the national park together.
 "Many children don't even know a forest and its plants and animals when they come to us" says Nina Braun.
 And she doesn't give the impression that 25 wild city brats scare her.
 "We'll make fires, build dams, hide in the forest..."